-SELINOG ISLAND: 2022 Travel Guide and Best Things To Do
+SELINOG ISLAND TRAVEL GUIDE: 5 Best Things To Do

 When you go island hopping in Dapitan City, Selinog Island is one of the best destinations that you must visit along with Aliguay Island.
 With its white sand beaches and rich aquatic resources, this island is a breath of fresh air especially to travelers who seeks of an island escape away from home.